DOWNPOURDIGITAL/physics/README.md

 ## Simulation Variants

-Springs are available as 1D, 2D and 3D versions, as well as with two different integrators.
+Springs are available as 1D, 2D, 3D, and quaternion versions, as well as with two different integrators.

 * `EulerSpring`s are integrated via the [semi-implicit Euler method](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method).
 They are cheap to compute and probably good enough for most applications.